synacktiv/bip/doc/general/archi.rst

     several activities and which does not do any action by it-self.
 It is made for allowing to chain decorators on the same method.

-For more information about writting plugins and there internals see :ref:`gui-plugins`.
+For more information about writing plugins and their internal see :ref:`gui-plugins`.

 Common code patterns